Threch422/twitter-image-downloader/README.md

 1. Support download images from specified user.

 Ver 1.2
 1. Added checking file existance function.
 The tool will not download the same image again if that one already exists in directory.
+(Using default file name to check)
 2. Bugs fixed.